lyj729047457/Rust_node_test_harness/Tests/README.md

 ## Aion kernel setup

+node_test_harness supports several _node types_, which represent the Aion implementation being tested.
+The node type must be specified when running the tests by passing in Java system property `nodeTypes`.
+For instance, if running with Gradle, to test against a Java kernel, the invocation is `./gradlew Tests:test -PnodeTypes=java`

-The tests will automatically start the kernel(s) that it needs to test against.
-They expect the Java and Rust kernels to be at a particular location, so this must be set up before the tests can be run successfully.
-Kernel configuration will be automatically copied as part of test execution.
+The tests expect that a kernel be at a particular location (dependent on node type being tested), so this must be set up before running the tests.
+For instance, for testing against Java, the expected kernel location is Tests/aion within the node_test_harness cloned repo.

-Assuming that you have a directory named `node_test_harness` where you've cloned the Git repository:
-- For Java kernel, extract the release to `node_test_harness/Tests/aion` (so that `aion.sh` is present in that directory)
-- For Rust kernel, extract the release to `node_test_harness/Tests/aionr` (so that `aion` is present in that directory)
+For details on node types and configuring non-Java node types, see [Node type configuration](#node-type-configuration)

 ## Concurrent testing framework
 The tests in this module have the ability to be incorporated into a test suite that is run concurrently against a single node instance.
 This allows us to not only gain a huge speed-up in terms of how long it takes for all of the tests to run, but it also allows for our individual functional tests to come together and serve as a stress test of the kernel, by flooding it with transactions simultaneously.

 __All tests should be written for concurrent testing unless there is a very good reason why they do not fit into the concurrent model!__

-In general, `./gradlew :Tests:test` is how you should be running tests (this will use the concurrent runner and execute the tests against both Java and Rust kernels).
-To test against only one kernel, use `./gradlew :Tests:test -PtestNodes=java` or `./gradlew :Tests:test -PtestNodes=rust`
+In general, `./gradlew :Tests:test -PnodeTypes=<nodetype>` is how you should be running tests.
+For Java kernel, use `java` as <nodetype>.
+This will use the concurrent runner and execute the tests against the Java kernel; for changing the kernel-under-test, see [Node type configuration](#node-type-configuration).

 * [Concurrent Testing](#concurrent)